-Jones then spent several years trying to sell the game, that at the time was simply called “Casino Poker“, but the way the game was played there was just too big of an advantage for the House.
-Gamblers on cruise ships never cared about throwing money away onboard sailing the high seas and simply chalking it up to a “good time”, however, brick and mortar casinos who relied on regular customers did not want to gain a reputation for dealing unfair games.
+Jones then spent several years trying to sell it as Casino Poker, but mathematically it gave too large a House edge.
+Cruise ship passengers never cared about throwing cash away onboard while sailing the high seas and simply chalking it up to a “good time”, however, brick and mortar establishments relying on regular customers didn’t want to gain a reputation for dealing anything with odds that bad.

-It took a computer specialist named Michael Titus to solve the problem, who calculated that a progressive jackpot similar to linked slot machines on a network could compensate for the House-friendly game play.
-Titus and Jones cobbled together a progressive jackpot that worked for table games and rebooted “Casino Poker” as “Caribbean Stud Poker”, which became the standard version that you will find at United States online casinos that we are all familiar with today.
+It took a computer specialist named Michael Titus to solve the problem, who calculated how a progressive jackpot similar to linked slot machines on a network could compensate for the heavily-tilted, House-friendly numbers.
+Titus and Jones cobbled together a progressive jackpot for tables and rebooted as Caribbean Stud Poker, which became the standard version found at United States online casinos today.

-Some casinos will offer the exact same game play as described above but call it “Caribbean Hold’em”.
-There are also Caribbean Draw Poker games where hands can be improved by drawing one or two cards, but usually this will bump the playable dealer hand from King High to Eights or Better, or a similar small pair.
-Some European versions dispense with the jackpot and deal “Casino Five Stud Poker” just like the cruise ships.
+Some establishments offer an identical version as described above, instead calling it Caribbean Hold’em.
+There are also Caribbean Draw Poker variants where hands can be improved by drawing one or two cards, although usually this bumps the minimum for dealers to open from King High to Eights or Better, or a similar smaller pair.

 How To Play